 Required Practical Experience

-To meet the experience requirements for BCBA Certification, experiential hours must be accrued.
+To meet the experience requirements for BCBA Certification from the BACB, experiential hours must be accrued.
 These experiential hours include supervised fieldwork and practicum hours.
 The following experiential hours may be accrued separately or in a combination of 2 or 3 of the following categories: Supervised Independent Fieldwork, Practicum, and Intensive Practicum.

 Supervised Independent Fieldwork (1500 hours)